serratus-bio/virus-knowledge-graph/README.md

 | `HAS_PARENT`          |            |
 | `HAS_POTENTIAL_TAXON` |            |

+## System ops

-## Cloudformation
+### Cloudformation

 - [Reference](https://github.com/neo4j-partners/amazon-cloud-formation-neo4j)

 ![architecture diagram](./aws-community.png)

-## Neo4j DB config management
+### Neo4j DB config management

-- There are issues with updating the cloudformation stack since it creates new resources without updating relevant IP config values.
+- Updating cloudformation may cause issues since it new resources do not use updated IP config values.
 For now, to make changes to the neo4j config it's easiest to ssh directly into the instance
 - Use "EC2 Instance Connect" to ssh into server instance, this may require adding necessary IAM permissions
 - Edit config file: `/etc/neo4j/neo4j.conf`
 - Download plugins: `/var/lib/neo4j/plugins`